 It’s part of what Temo says is an ongoing trend, a tendency for news stories about marginalized people to centre on violence and by extension, for marginalized communities to be associated with violence, loss, and helplessness.
 In the midst of the horror and ensuing media frenzy, Temo desired a different outcome.
 So, she created one.

 “[In journalism, there’s a saying:] if it bleeds, it leads.
 If the story is full of violence and blood, that’s the story that leads.
 At the same time, there’s no context,” Temo explains.
 “What happened before?
 What happened during?
 And what happened after?
 It’s why I wanted to do this show.
-It’s great that we are telling these stories, but we need to give people hope.
-I didn’t want to just be part of talking about the problem.
-If I tell my stories of racial discrimination, it will probably go viral for a day or two and then what?
-I wanted to take action in a way that would be unforgettable.
-‘Our Stories’ is here to stay.”
+It’s great that we are telling these stories, but we need to give people hope.”

 Developing the Show